Before what

 Before whatever terrible event will cut this short.
 Before our future.
 Before we stop being able to fly to frisbee tournaments in different countries.
 Before we need masks.
 Before we needed visas.
 Before we were so injured.
 Before our bodies hurt.
 Before we were afraid.

-So much of whatever superpower I have comes from living in a very brief window between that wonderful day that lives strong in our memories and right now holding on tight to this branch that’s holding us up.
-It’s the way I scale ledges that will not hold me again, the way I survived a decade of building climbing (buildering, they say now I hear).
+So much of whatever superpower I have comes from the ability to stay, mentally, in a very brief window between the type of sunny day on the grass relaxing without worry” memories we all recall as good times and right now holding tight to this branch that’s holding me up.
+It’s the way I scale crumbling ledges that will not hold me a second time, the way I survived a decade of building climbing (buildering, I hear it called now).
 Mostly survived.
 Mostly survived.
-It’s the way I handle traffic, stepping out into it without fear, and the way I have managed to continue.
+It’s the way I handle traffic by stepping out into it without fear, and the way I have managed to continue to live in uncertainty.

 Parenting is a series of encounters with our own mortality.
-Between our inevitable physical decline, offset for however long by strong routines, by gym afternoons, by active lifestyles”, and the clear, clear sense that whatever we do or live for will matter less than we hope to the generations after us, to the generations we are so invested in building.
+Between our inevitable physical decline, offset for however long by strong routines, gym afternoons, active lifestyles”, and the clear, clear sense that whatever we do, what we are living for, will matter less than we hope to the generations after us.
+Will matter almost not at all to the generations we are so invested in building.

-These aren’t new revelations, and the decline in written correspondence, internet or otherwise, by friends who have children is incredibly clear.
-Not only do we have less time for thinking, less quiet hours to craft words around our experiences, but we are also so much more aware of the limited importance of our unique point of view, of the experiences that have shaped the self we are now trying to improve.
+These aren’t new revelations.
+The decline in written correspondence, internet or otherwise, by friends who have children is incredibly clear.
+Not only do us parents have less time for thinking, fewer quiet hours to craft words around our experiences, we are also so much more aware of the limited importance of our unique point of view.
+We can clearly see the limits of the experiences that shaped the self we are now trying to improve.
 For parenting is a series of attempts to improve ourselves, to be the parents, the people, we aspire to be before our children are old enough to know the truth.

 We are learning Japanese, reading children’s books before bed in a language we can barely read.
-It’s a silly goal, yet it is a goal, it is who we are.
-It’s who we want to be.
-And just like that, like our bike adventures this afternoon, across half of northern Tokyo, so much is clear.
+It’s a silly goal, yet it is a goal.
+It is who we are, or who we want to be.
+And just like that, like our bike adventures this afternoon across half of northern Tokyo, so much is clear.

-We are desperately trying to live, now.
-While we are able, physically mentally and emotionally.
+We are desperately trying to live now.
+While we are able to, physically, mentally, and emotionally.
 While we are able to, between work trips and zoom calls.
 While we are able to, after we have been given exceptional opportunities and before we are too jaded to value them.
 Before we are too jaded to value them.
 It’s not an easy thing to write.
 None of this is easy to write.
-That’s why we share less.
-We are less sure.
+That’s why we share less: we are less sure.

-And so I look back to the decades of buildering, to the freedom I feel when holding on to something secure, hanging off the side of our apartment block in Tokyo, checking out a pipe leak.
+And so I am grateful for the the freedom I feel still.
+Glad to feel secure this week when hanging off the side of our apartment block in Tokyo, holding on to a ledge to check on a pipe leak.
 Few people feel that free, even today.
-And fewer still have the scars, some sharply visible some faded with time, of all the times whatever it was didn’t hold.
+And fewer still have the scars, some sharply visible and some faded with time, of all the times whatever it was didn’t hold.

-We’re getting older, here, teaching our daughter about e-bikes and metro systems, about weather patterns and friend networks.
+We’re getting older.
+We are teaching our daughter about e-bikes and metro systems, about weather patterns and friend networks.
 We’re teaching her things we’d never seen, in places we’d never imagined.
 We’re still learning, all of us, in this before.

 I’m grateful.
 That’s the truth.
 For every single minute, here now or after.